October 29th, 2019

 There is one more water cache at the end of the day, where we fill up for another slog up a big hill and dry camp for the night.
 The trail climbs to some scenic ridges.
 It’s very windy at the top, so I don’t linger.
 The sun is setting and we need to find a protected campsite.

 Once again, a dry wash provides the perfect conditions.
 In lieu of any trees in the desert, a wash is the new duff.
-The sand is soft and flat and free of any vegitation, especially the evil cholla chunks.
+The sand is soft and flat and free of any vegetation, especially the evil cholla chunks.
 But there are 2 potential problems.
-For one, the sand doesn’t hold tent stakes very well, so I have to get creative with rocks.
+For one, the sand doesn’t hold tent stakes very well, so I have to get creative with rocks (recall, these are the preferred hiding spots of scorpions).
 And two, I wouldn’t camp in a wash if there was any chance of rain.
 This arid land is notorious for flash floods.
 Since it hasn’t rained for months, I think I’m ok.

 Around 8 pm, Helen the FKT lady goes by us for the second time in the dark.
-Once again, she probably doesn’t even know she is passing us or that we even exist.
+Once again, she probably doesn’t even know she’s passing us or that we even exist.
 Her timeline and pace is simply faster, like she’s in another dimension.
 I think about all the tents I would see early in the morning on my past hikes.
-People all existing in the same space but at different times.
+People all existing in the same space but at different times and so it goes.